First-time students: complete these six steps and start your academic journey today!

 If you do not have a computer or need help, then you can complete online orientation at one of our campuses.

-- Center for Leadership & Development at American River College
+- Connect Center at American River College

 - Student Access Center at Cosumnes River College

 - Welcome and Student Success Center at Folsom Lake College